CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 For specific guidance regarding these steps, see the [Accounts](../../accounts/index.md) section at the beginning of this manual.

 [![Project-resgiter](images/connect/secondaryuse.png)](images/connect/secondaryuse.png)

 ## Default storage space and billing units consumption

-Using SD Connect and SD Desktop is free for research purposes, according to [CSC's general terms of use](https://research.csc.fi/free-of-charge-use-cases).
-However, CSC's services consume resources:
+Using SD Connect and SD Desktop is free of charge for research purposes, according to [CSC's general terms of use](https://research.csc.fi/free-of-charge-use-cases).
+However, it's important to plan ahead for your CSC project's resource usage.

-* billing units (BUs) for their use;

-* and quota for storage space allocation.

-**A new CSC project includes about 10,000 billing units.** With the calculator below, you can determine how many billing units your CSC project will consume and apply for more resources.
+This includes considering the billing units (BUs) used during service and the storage space, called quota, for your data.
+Typically, when you start a new project with CSC, you receive around 10,000 billing units.
+Below, there's a calculator that helps you determine how many billing units your CSC project will require, so you can request more if needed.

 **SD Connect**: when you apply for a new CSC project, the default quota (or storage space) for SD Connect/Allas is 10 TB, which can be increased up to 200 TB if needed.
 If your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: Sensitive data).